MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al695.md

 ---
-title: "Compiler Error AL326"
+title: "Compiler Warning (Future Error) AL695"
-description: "'{0}' is not a valid column type." ms.author: solsen ms.custom: na ms.date: 10/26/2021
+description: "The method {0} will only be available for {1} development for runtime version {2}." ms.author: solsen ms.custom: na ms.date: 10/26/2021